MalikG15/psbt_analyzer/readme.md

 Once the PSBT edit is completed, the analysis can be re-run!
 # Learnings
 I learned a great deal about PSBTs while doing this project.
-I had interacted with PSBTs before but of course never in such detail.
+I had interacted with PSBTs before but never this technical.

-I think the main thing I learned was how the fiat system has got us so accustomed to transactions happening where the input matches the output and there is no change.
-It just seems like all payment information has be obfiscuated from us.
-Of course, when using a credit card, there are fees that are paid by the merchant where the card is being spent but even that is hidden from the consumer.

-Working on this PSBT project emphasized how it used to be when money transactions were between only the two parties involved.
-Everything has to be handled by either party a or party b which means handling fees and change if any.
+Here's a couple things I learned:
+- Fiat system is so seamless with debit/credit card payment rails managing inputs and outputs with no change
+- How managing money with no third party increases complexity of things like managing change
+- How fees are taken based on the difference of inputs and outputs thus explaining why fee mistakes sometimes occur
+- Python has a ton of useful libraries for making creating a great and interactive CLI interface so easy

 # Potential improvements
 This project does a great deal of PSBT analysis (especially when editing) but like most projects it can be improved in several such as: